marzukia/blog/content/posts/state-react-redux.md

 ---
 author: "Andryo Marzuki"
-title: "React State Management with Redux (and More)"
+title: "React State Management With Redux (and More)"
 date: "2020-07-05"
 description: "A comprehensive tutorial on using Redux, Thunk, Immer, Redux Persist with React to have more robust state management."
 tags: [